The Golden Circle daytour drive from Reykjavík in Iceland

 Heading back after an eventful day, you take the Ring Road Nr.
 1 to the west to Reykjavík.
 You are most likely in the afternoon, and most people are a bit tired after all the stops and viewing of natural wonders and attractions.
 You should not underestimate the energy it takes for an average person.
 The drive back to Reykjavík is 130 kilometers or 80 miles.
 Along the way, you drive through four small towns and villages, Hvolsvöllur, Hella, Selfoss, and Hveragerði on the Ring Road Nr.
 1. All of the towns have restaurants and convenient stores so you can quickly stop for snacks and restrooms along the way.
 If you drive back to Reykavík, you will have the opportunity to dine at some of the spectacular restaurants you find in Reykavík city center and hit the sack for a convenient, good night's sleep at some of the many great hotels in the city.

-My recommendation for the Golden Circle drive
+Our recommendation for the Golden Circle drive

 As we recommend here, the whole drive is 370 kilometers or 230 miles.
 In comparison, the drive back and forth from Reykjavík to Gullfoss waterfall is 240 kilometers or 150 miles.
 The trip shouldn't take more than 9 to 10 hours, even at a slow pace.
 There are plenty of places and opportunities along the way for restroom stops and food, and if the skies are reasonably clear, it is also a beautiful scenic drive.